-This page contains news items and photos previously featured on the main "News and Photos" page, which have been archived to make room for new items.
+This page contains news items and photos previously featured on the main "News and Photos" page, which has been archived to make room for new items.

 Let Us Give a Round of Applause to Dr. Kimberly Shaw 10/5/2015

-Students of a Sustainable World Rally Together to Clean up the Wearacoba Creek 10/3/2015
+Students of a Sustainable World Rally Together to Clean up the Weracoba Creek- 10/3/2015

 Over 100 CSU students showed up to pull trash out of 1.2 miles of Weracoba Creek in Lakebottom Park, Columbus, as part of the 2015 Help The Hooch.
 Most of these students are enrolled in Sustainability and Environment this semester with Dr. Dan Holt.
 After cleaning up the creek, students separated recyclables such as aluminum, plastic, and steel from the remaining trash and hauled them to recycling trucks standing by at Golden Park

 CSU Geology Students to Present Summer Research at GSA Annual Meeting in Vancouver, BC- 8/15/14